Martin Edwards: Manchester United

 He sold his 6.7% share in the club to new investor Harry Dobson in 2003.

 Premier League

 Edwards was also part of the 'Big 5', who drove the formation of the Premier League and pulled away from the Football League.
 In 1985, he said that "smaller clubs are bleeding the game dry.
 For the sake of the game, they should be put to sleep".

 Personal life

-Edwards married Susan Lloyd Jones in Bucklow, Cheshire, in 1968.
+Edwards married Susan Lloyd Jones at Saint Mary's Church, Rostherne, near Knutsford, Cheshire, on 30 August, 1968.
 They have two children, James Louis born in 1969 and Lucinda Jane born in 1972.

 Controversy

 Affairs

 He has been subject to several newspaper allegations about his private life, alleging several affairs.
-It was also alleged that he used prostitutes while on club business, in Britain, Brazil and most recently in Switzerland.
+It was also alleged that he used prostitutes while on club business in Britain, Brazil and Switzerland.

 Toilet peeping incident

 Edwards received a police caution following an incident at the Mottram Hall Hotel, near Macclesfield, Cheshire, on 17 August 2002.
 A woman in her 40s alleged that he had entered the ladies toilets and spied under one of the cubicles at her.

 He resigned from the Manchester United board soon after news of the caution broke, and stepped down as chairman seven months later.
 After the incident, further witnesses came forward stating that they, too, had been victims of similar behaviour in toilets at Old Trafford.